ambanum/social-networks-graph-generator/README.md

 # social-networks-graph-generator

-A graph generator to visualise links between twitter accounts for a specific keyword or hashtag See our [Methodology](./explanation.md) for graph generation
+A graph generator to visualise links between twitter accounts for a specific keyword or hashtag.

+See our [methodology](./explanation.md) for graph generation.

 ## Install for common usage with pip